lhypds/pdfmd/README.md

 Extraction Engines
 ------------------

-1. Azure AI Document Intelligence (`-e azureai`)
-   This engine support OCR and provide higher accuracy.
+1. Azure AI Document Intelligence (`-e azureai`, default) This engine support OCR and provide higher accuracy.
    Non-free and API key setup is required.

 2. pdfplumber (`-e plumber`)
-   This is a python library can do same thing.
+   This is a python library can do same thing pure locally.
-   It's only support text already in PDF, for scanned document or image it cannot extract text/table.
+   It's only support PDFs that text already exists, for scanned document or image it cannot extract.
-   For some tables with uncommon cell combination it cannot extract properly.
+   For some tables with uncommon cell combination it cannot extract properly (missing words).

 Usage